-We have audited the accompanying financial statements of the business-type activities of Lander University (the "University"), as of and for the year ended June 30, 2003, as shown on pages 9 through 11.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Lander University (University), a department of the State of South Carolina, as of and for the year ended June 30, 2004, as listed in the table of contents.
 These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.